 What is the impact of ‘downcycling’?

-‘Downcycling’ is the common practice of recycling a material to create a new product at a lower quality and functionality than its original state.
-Although it is a way for plastics to get used again, it is not a particularly sustainable method as the recycled product often reaches the end of it's life at this stage due to its lower quality status.
+‘Downcycling’ is the common practice of recycling a material to create a new product at a lower quality and functionality than its original state, meaning it usually can't be recycled again.
+Although it is a way for plastics to get used again, it is not a particularly sustainable method as the recycled product often reaches the end of its life at this stage due to its lower quality status.

 It is far more beneficial and sustainable for plastic containers to go back into the production of new plastic containers, helping to reduce the amount of lower quality material going back into circulation and the reliance on raw materials.